 There are a bunch of different ways to use clay masks too, so there’s no need to just apply it on your face the conventional way, because multi-masking is now a thing.
 So if you find you’re generally oily/combo across your T zone then just apply the clay mask to that zone and use a more hydrating formula on the drier areas of your face so you don’t mess with your barrier.

 You can also apply a clay mask to those annoying spots that always like to appear when you have something on.
 It’ll help calm it right down super quick.
 Or, if that all sounds too confusing just keep it simple and use a clay mask the conventional way.
 Two-three times a week.
 Post cleansing in the AM or PM before your serums, moisturisers and SPF.
-Honestly, there’s no need to make your skin care routine harder than it needs to be.
-Let’s just add a clay mask to it and keep things simple.
+Honestly, there’s no need to make your skincare routine harder than it needs to be.
+Let’s just add a clay mask and keep things simple.